 China cuts benchmark lending rate LPR

 BEIJING, Aug.
-22 (Xinhua) -- China on Monday cut the market-based benchmark lending rate in a bid to shore up growth.
+22 (Xinhua) -- On Monday, China cut the market-based benchmark lending rates in a bid to shore up growth.

 The one-year loan prime rate (LPR) came in at 3.65 percent Monday, down from 3.7 percent, according to the National Interbank Funding Center.